YonSci/yon_academic/_portfolio/portfolio-7.md

 # Installing Geopandas package:

 <div align="justify"> To install the latest version of GeoPandas, the conda package manager will be utilized.
-If you haven't already  installed Anaconda on your PC , you can install it by following the previous <a href="https://yonsci.github.io/yon_academic//portfolio/portfolio-2/" target="_top">post</a>.
+If you haven't already  installed Anaconda on your PC , you can install it by following the previous <a href="https://yonsci.github.io/yon_academic//portfolio/portfolio-2/" target="_top">post</a>. <br>

 To start, add a new environment variable named geopandas_stable.
 Start ubuntu terminal & enter the following commands:

 <div class="language-python highlighter-rouge">